Simone Soares

-Simone Soares (born March 26, 1977) is a Brazilian actress.
+Simone Soares (born 26 March 1977) is a Brazilian actress.

 Career

-In television, started in 1998, Rede Record, when he acted in A História de Ester.
+In television, started in 1998, Rede Record, when she acted in A História de Ester.
 Still made in the same station, in 1999 Tiro e Queda and Louca Paixão.
 After the actress went to SBT and participated alumnus Ô...
 Coitado.
-In 2002, he served in the novel Marisol.
+In 2002, she served in the novel Marisol.

-In 2005, he moved to Rede Globo and entered into A Lua Me Disse.
-In 2006, he made Os Amadores.
+In 2005, she moved to Rede Globo and entered into A Lua Me Disse.
+In 2006, she made Os Amadores.
 Then the novel O Profeta.
-In 2007, participated in the series Sob Nova Direção.
+In 2007, she participated in the series Sob Nova Direção.
 Then came the novel Sete Pecados.
 In 2008, another series Casos e Acasos, Dicas de Um Sedutor and Guerra e Paz.

-In 2009, participated in the miniseries Maysa - Quando Fala o Coração.
+In 2009, she participated in the miniseries Maysa - Quando Fala o Coração.
 Came later in the novel Malhação.
 Made after Aline.
 Then the novel Caras & Bocas.
 Written in 2010 Escrito nas Estrelas and in 2011 O Astro.

 Personal life

-Simone was married to director Mário Meirelles and had a daughter, Luana.
+Soares was married to director Mário Meirelles and had a daughter, Luana.